 Bit Description

 [7] DEBUG Mode

 DBGMODE The device enters DEBUG Mode when this bit is 1.
 When in DEBUG Mode, the eZ8 CPU stops fetching new instructions.
 Clearing this bit causes the eZ8 CPU to restart.
 This bit is automatically set when a BRK instruction is decoded and breakpoints are enabled.
-If the Flash read protect option bit is enabled, this bit is cleared only by resetting the device.
+If the Flash read protect option bit is enabled, this bit can only be cleared by resetting the device.
 It cannot be written to 0.
 0 = The Z8 Encore!
-F083A Series device is operating in NORMAL Mode.
+F0830 Series device is operating in Normal Mode.
 1 = The Z8 Encore!
-F083A Series device is in DEBUG Mode.
+F0830 Series device is in DEBUG Mode.

 [6] Breakpoint Enable

-BRKEN This bit controls the behavior of the BRK instruction (Opcode 00H).
+BRKEN This bit controls the behavior of the BRK instruction (opcode 00h).
 By default, breakpoints are disabled and the BRK instruction behaves similar to an NOP instruction.
-If this bit is 1 when a BRK instruction is decoded, the DBGMODE bit of the OCDCTL register is automatically set to 1.
+If this bit is 1 when a BRK instruction is decoded, the DBGMODE bit of the OCDCTL Register is automatically set to 1.
 0 = Breakpoints are disabled.
 1 = Breakpoints are enabled.

 [5] Debug Acknowledge

 DBGACK This bit enables the debug acknowledge feature.
-If this bit is set to 1, the OCD sends a Debug acknowledge character (FFH) to the host when a breakpoint occurs.
+If this bit is set to 1, the OCD sends a Debug acknowledge character (FFh) to the host when a breakpoint occurs.
 0 = Debug acknowledge is disabled.
 1 = Debug acknowledge is enabled.

 [4:1] Reserved

 These bits are reserved and must be programmed to 0000.

 [0] Reset

 RST Setting this bit to 1 resets the Z8F04xA family device.
-The device goes through a normal POR sequence with the exception that the On-Chip Debugger is not reset.
-This bit is automatically cleared to 0 at the end of reset.
+The device goes through a normal Power-On Reset sequence with the exception that the On-Chip Debugger is not reset.
+This bit is automatically cleared to 0 at the end of the reset sequence.
 0 = No effect.
 1 = Reset the Flash read protect option bit device.